pfrazee/fuego/README.md

 Neither of these solutions would work in a Web-facing database.
 If the query-model is too open or programmable, it'd be possible for users to DoS the database with expensive queries.
 Query cost should be predictable so that rate-limiting can be effective, and the data model should be predictable enough for caching to be applied.

-Equally important is the need to provide a flexible, fine-grained permissions model.
-These permissions need to be defined in a way that fits the data-structures involved, but without getting bogged down in complex permission-specifications.

 Fuego's solution is to create a suite of common application data-structures, such as "Forum Threads," "Calendar Events," and "Polls."
 These structures will include fixed properties and relationships which support the most often-needed aggregate knowledge.